Hank Skinner: Theory about alternative suspect and rape

 Shortly before the murders Twila Busby had been threatened by an uncle (killed in an automobile accident when drunk driving on January 5, 1997), Robert Donnell.
-Though Skinner and his legal team have raised questions, Donnell was never considered as a suspect by the D.A. or the police.
+Though Skinner and his legal team raised questions, Donnell was never considered as a suspect by the D.A. or the police.

 "The Skeptical Juror" reported on an interview with Howard Mitchell (the man who drove Twila Busby to the New Year's Eve Party) by an investigator with the DA's office.
 According to Mitchell, Donnell had a history of violent behavior, and attempted rape.
 Cliff Carpenter, an investigator for Skinner's appellate team, claimed to have spoken with Donnell's widow, Willie Mae Gardner, and neighbor Deborah Ellis who called Gardner "Grandmother" though they were not related.
 According to Carpenter, Gardner told him Donnell came home very late the night of the murders, and also that he thoroughly washed the interior of the truck, cleaned the truck's carpets and repainted the truck within a week of the murders.

 During cross-examination, at an evidentiary hearing in 2005, Ellis testified that she did not see any blood in the truck and that Donnell was just cleaning the truck.

 According to the Texas Department of Public Safety, Donnell had no prior criminal history.
 According to the affidavit of Cliff Carpenter, Donnell had a criminal history in Oklahoma, for theft, embezzlement and burglary in the 1950s, and served three years in prison in 1989 for auto theft.
 According to the State of Oklahoma, Robert E. Donnell (white/male, born May 5, 1930, 5'8" and 191 lbs.) was incarcerated for 7 years (which may have included parole) for one conviction of auto theft beginning on November 29, 1988.
 Other arrests are recorded in Oklahoma, and they include grand larceny (7/01/83), and DUI (6/05/87).
 No assaultive offense is attributed to Donnell.

 There is also an affidavit by Ronald Campbell, an acquaintance of Twila Busby, who said that on the night of the murders he tried to place a collect call to Busby from the Gray County Jail, where he was an inmate, around 11:00 PM (2300 hrs).
 Campbell claimed that the oldest son answered but couldn't summon Twila Busby to the phone.
 Campbell claimed the boy sounded "upset and scared."
 Campbell also claimed he could hear the noise of "one hell of a fight," in the background, and the deep voice of an unknown male individual who wasn't Skinner.
 Phone records didn't corroborate Campbell's statements – so his testimony was not used at trial.

 On November 14, 2012, the Texas Attorney General indicated that test results on the rape kit indicated that Twila Busby had not been raped.